scottgriv/GitHub-User-Info/README.md

     <i>Application Preview</i>
 </div>

+> [!NOTE]
+> Total Commits and Total Stars is hidden without using a Personal Access Token due to the multiple API requests/loops required to obtain the data for demo purposes.
+Change `personalAccessToken` to `true` vs. the default `false` to see this information.

 > [!IMPORTANT]
-> If you get a "Rate limit exceeded" error, it is because the application is not using a personal access token, therefore, API requests are limited.
+> If you get a "Rate limit exceeded" error, it is because the application is not using a personal access token, therefore, API requests are limited .
 > See [GitHub Rate Limits for REST API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) for more information.
+> The primary rate limit for unauthenticated requests is 60 requests per hour

 > [!TIP]
 > If you would like to use the application with a personal access token, which has higher rate limits, update the `usePersonalAccessToken` flag to `true` and add your own token to the `personalAccessToken` variable in the `src/environments/environment.prod.ts` file.
 > Build and serve the application for the changes to take place.

+> [!WARNING]
+> By default, the application hosted on GitHub Pages does not use a Personal Access Token, thus, it is subject to Rate Limits which is displayed in the output.

+> [!CAUTION]
+> Do not commit your repo when testing using a Personal Access token above; it should be used for local testing purposes only.

 ---------------